OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/active-directory/develop/active-directory-devquickstarts-openidconnect-nodejs.md

               });

             // POST /auth/openid/return
-            //   Use passport.authenticate() as route middleware tooauthenticate the
+            //   Use passport.authenticate() as route middleware to authenticate the
             //   request.
-If authentication fails, hello user is redirected back toothe
+If authentication fails, the user is redirected back to the
             //   sign-in page.
-Otherwise, hello primary route function is called,
+Otherwise, the primary route function is called,
-            //   which, in this example, redirects hello user toohello home page. app.post('/auth/openid/return',
+            //   which, in this example, redirects the user to the home page. app.post('/auth/openid/return',
               passport.authenticate('azuread-openidconnect', { failureRedirect: '/login' }),
               function(req, res) {